 The easiest way to install Java on Windows 10 or Windows 11 is to download the JDK from the Eclipse Adoptium project.

 The Wizard will step you through the Java install on Windows.
-You can accept all of the defaults and the Java installation on Windows will complete in less than 90 seconds.
+Accept all of the defaults, and the Java installation on Windows will complete in less than 90 seconds.